apache/trafficcontrol/docs/source/overview/introduction.rst

 	:align: center

-Traffic Ops
+:ref:`to-overview`
-	`Traffic Ops <http://trafficcontrol.apache.org/docs/latest/overview/traffic_ops.html/>`_ is used to configure caching servers and CDN delivery services.
-It also contains APIs used to access CDN data.
-Traffic Ops provides a UI for interacting with the CDN(s) that it manages, which is considered legacy as of Traffic Control 2.2, deprecated in 3.0, and will be removed by 4.0.
+	:dfn:`Traffic Ops` stores the configuration of :term:`cache server`\ s and CDN :term:`Delivery Service`\ s.
+It also serves the :ref:`to-api` which can be used by tools, scripts, and programs to access and manipulate CDN data.
+Traffic Ops used to provide a UI for interacting with the CDN(s) that it manages.

-Traffic Router
+	.. deprecated:: 3.0
+		Traffic Control 2.2 introduced the :ref:`tp-overview` UI which is the recommended, official method of manipulating CDN data.
+As of Traffic Control 3.0 the Traffic Ops UI is deprecated and disabled by default, and will be removed by the release of 4.0.

+:ref:`tr-overview`
-	`Traffic Router <http://trafficcontrol.apache.org/docs/latest/overview/traffic_router.html/>`_ is used to route clients requests to the closest healthy cache by analyzing the health, capacity, and state of the caching servers and relative distance from each cache group to the location of the client.
+	:dfn:`Traffic Router` is used to route client requests to the closest healthy :term:`cache server` by analyzing the health, capacity, and state of the :term:`cache server`\ s according to the :ref:`health-proto` and relative geographic distance between each :term:`Cache Group` and the client.

-Traffic Monitor
+:ref:`tm-overview`
-	`Traffic Monitor <http://trafficcontrol.apache.org/docs/latest/overview/traffic_monitor.html/>`_ does health polling of the caching servers on a very short interval to keep track of which servers should be kept in rotation.
+	:dfn:`Traffic Monitor` does health polling of the :term:`cache server`\ s on a very short interval to keep track of which servers should be kept in rotation.

-Traffic Stats
+	.. seealso:: :ref:`health-proto`

+:ref:`ts-overview`
-	`Traffic Stats <http://trafficcontrol.apache.org/docs/latest/overview/traffic_stats.html/>`_ collects real time traffic statistics aggregated from each of the caching servers.
-This data is used by the Traffic Router to assess the available capacity of each caching server which it uses to balance traffic load and prevent overload.
+	:dfn:`Traffic Stats` collects and stores real-time traffic statistics aggregated from each of the :term:`cache server`\ s.
+This data is used by the :ref:`tr-overview` to assess the available capacity of each :term:`cache server` which it uses to balance traffic load and prevent overload.

-Traffic Portal
+:ref:`tp-overview`
-	`Traffic Portal <http://trafficcontrol.apache.org/docs/latest/overview/traffic_portal.html/>`_ is a web application which leverages the Traffic Ops APIs to present CDN data through a web interface.
+	:dfn:`Traffic Portal` is a web interface which uses the :ref:`to-api` to present CDN data and the controls to manipulate it in a user-friendly interface.

+	.. versionadded:: 2.2
 		As of Traffic Control 2.2, this is the recommended, official UI for the Traffic Control platform.
-In Traffic Control 3.x, the Traffic Ops UI has been deprecated, and it will be removed with the release of Traffic Control 4.0.
+In Traffic Control 3.x, the Traffic Ops UI has been deprecated and disabled by default, and it will be removed with the release of Traffic Control 4.0.

-Traffic Logs
-	Traffic Logs is currently under construction and is intended to aggregate Traffic Server request/response logs as well as other server logs.
-Logs will be parsed and indexed for search.

-In the next sections each of these components will be explained further.
+:ref:`tv-overview`
+	:dfn:`Traffic Vault` is used as a secure key/value store for SSL private keys used by other Traffic Control components.